Jay-iitmadras/jay-demo/README.md

 # jay-demo
 This is my first Github Repository , author: jay agarwal

+checking the git statusw